What’s New ?

 4. Then we reconstruct the original linked list by inverting the second half once more and attaching it back to the first half

-We divide this list into halves by keeping the count if the count variable is even, and then the first and second half would exactly have half elements, and in case of an odd number of elements we use a variable ‘midnode’.
+We divide this list into halves by keeping the count if the count variable is even, and then the first and second halves would exactly have half elements, and in case of an odd number of elements we use a variable ‘midnode’.
+Below is the C++ code to implement it:

 #include<bits/stdc++.h>